waieez/Blog/eventMixin.md

 Event systems are great for writing and describing async code.
 It allows us to express and communicate control flow in a way that is cleaner and much more intuitive by using words like 'event', 'emit/trigger', and 'listen'.

-If you've never took the time to dig around, you might think there is some complicated logic behind these systems (at least...
+If you've never taken the time to dig around, you might think there is some complicated logic behind these systems (at least...
 I did).
 However, the concepts behind event systems are relatively simple.

 Understanding this will help you to event systems like those used in [node.js](https://nodejs.org/api/events.html) and frameworks like [Backbone.js](http://backbonejs.org/).